MuLancer/APEuro/country/Spain.md

 Isabella of Castile & Ferdinand of Aragon
 - politics: curbed aristocratic power by **excluding high nobles from the royal concil** and cecuited lesser nobles
+- religion:
-- religion: From the Spanish Borgia pope Alexander VI, they secured the right to appoint bishops in Spainish Empire, enabling them to establish the equivalent of a national church
+  - From the Spanish Borgia pope Alexander VI, they secured the right to appoint bishops in Spainish Empire, enabling them to establish the equivalent of a national church
+- social:
+  - **Conversos**: New Christians who are newly converted to Christianity are often well educated and held prominent positions in government, the church, m
 - econ: revenues from ecclesiastical estates
   - expand their territories to included the remaining land held by Arabs in southern Spain